dirtycache/forti-config/HOWTO/SSLVPN.md

         next
     end

+## 15) Configure VIP - wan2

-15) Repeat the previous step to configure VIPs on `wan2` if applicable.
+Repeat the previous step to configure VIPs on `wan2` if applicable.

 ### config script: